-- Sulfur/Rotten Eggs: That sulfuric, rotten egg-like smell coming from your furnace is definitely something you want to be concerned about, because it may be the result of a gas leak.
-While natural gas is definitely a great fuel source for a furnace, due to its high combustibility and general energy efficiency, it can also be extremely dangerous if a leak occurs.
+- Sulfur/Rotten Eggs: That sulfuric, rotten egg-like smell coming from your furnace is something you want to be concerned about, because it may be the result of a gas leak.
+While natural gas is a great fuel source for a furnace, due to its high combustibility and general energy efficiency, it can also be extremely dangerous if a leak occurs.
 Watch out for other signs this is happening, like symptoms such as nausea, headaches, confusion, and dizziness.
-If you detect a natural gas leak coming from your furnace, make sure you avoid anything in your home that could be flammable, and get your family out of the house ASAP.
+If you detect a natural gas leak coming from your furnace, make sure you avoid anything in your home that could be flammable and get your family out of the house ASAP.

 - Gym/Dirty Sock Smell: The odor that you smell when you step into a locker room, that smell of sweat and dirty socks, is the result of moisture and bacteria accumulation.
 You may notice the same smell in your furnace when excessive condensation occurs, usually because the thermostat has been frequently turned up and down, causing condensation to form on the coils.
-Call a technician for a thorough cleaning if you pick up this stench coming from your system.
+Call a technician for thorough cleaning if you pick up this stench coming from your system.

 - Diesel Fuel: Although furnaces don’t run on the same type of diesel you would put in your car, the fuel sources may smell similar if you use an oil-based system.
-When there is too much oil in your furnace, a fog can form.
+When there is too much oil in your furnace, fog can form.
 This fog will burn when it interacts with your heating element, leading to that diesel odor you are smelling.
 Be careful of putting too much oil in your furnace, as this can turn it into a fire risk, and always call a technician if you smell burning in your furnace, since this may force you to repair or replace your entire system.
 And speaking of burning…

 - Electrical Burning: When your furnace’s fan blower starts to age, it may consume more electricity, causing sparking in your system.
 The smell this results in is similar to the odor you will notice when dealing with burnt wiring.
 A sparking fan blower can cause damage to your system’s wiring and insulation, in addition to posing a fire risk to your whole home, so do not hesitate to give us a call if you smell burning coming from your unit.